Convert user mailbox to a shared mailbox

 The Reasons for Converting a User’s Mailbox to a Shared One?

-3. Access Control: Admins can assign permissions to specific users.
+4. Centralized Access Control – Admins can assign granular permissions

 Prerequisites for Converting a User Mailbox to a Shared Mailbox

-Before converting a user mailbox, ensure the following:
+Before converting a User Mailbox to a Shared Mailbox, ensure the following:

-• The mailbox is not actively being used by a logged-in user.
+• The mailbox is not actively being used by a signed-in user

 Here are the steps on how to convert a User Mailbox to a Shared Mailbox